 Smartphones have become ubiquitous, and having a charged cellphone provides a sense of security.
-That’s why, when the battery meter starts to dip and your phone needs charging, a cold sense of panic rises in your stomach.
+That’s why when the battery meter starts to dip and your phone needs charging, a cold sense of panic rises in your stomach.

 Many public places have begun to adapt to this change by providing USB ports in addition to electrical outlets.
 That means smartphone owners can now plug directly into the wall.

 Sadly, though, this public good has become a playground for thieves.
 Scammers have hooked tiny computers into some of those ports.
-When you plug in, they can then install programs on your phone which report back personally identifiable information that’s used to commit identity theft.
+When you plug in, they can then install programs on your phone that report back personally identifiable information that’s used to commit identity theft.
 Alternately, thieves use the connection to look through your phone’s contents, stealing browser history data – including passwords.
 It’s called “Juice Jacking,” and it can take as little as three minutes to break your phone wide open.

-Obviously, these scammers choose places where they can do the most damage — airports, shopping malls and other places where people linger.
+Obviously, these scammers choose places where they can do the most damage — airports, shopping malls, and other places where people linger.
 If you’re at a place you trust, feel free to use the power.
 However, if you’re in a public place use these tips to stay safe and avoid Juice Jackers.

 1.)
-Carry (or borrow) a power plug for charging
+Carry a power plug for charging

-The easiest way to thwart the scam is to only plug your phone into electrical outlets.
+The easiest way to thwart the scam is to plug your phone into electrical outlets.
 There’s no computer on the other side.
 Yes, it’s a hassle to carry one more thing, but it’s worth it to avoid compromising your personal information.
 Shop around to find a compact converter and keep it in your bag.
 If a power plug is a real hassle, only carry it when your phone is low on juice.